kkamara/kkamara/README.md

 Where do I get my project ideas from? https://1000projects.org/projects/php-projects .

-I use https://pomofocus.io to work more efficiently.
+I use the free https://pomofocus.io to work more efficiently.
 There is a desktop app version that I use.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .